thrackle-io/rules-engine/docs/userGuides/fees/PROTOCOL-FEE-STRUCTURE.md

 ### AMM Evaluation:
 The AMM determines if the AMM handler has fees active.
-The AMM retrieves all applicable fees for the account calling the swap function (swpper).
+The AMM retrieves all applicable fees for the account calling the swap function (swapper).
 The AMM loops through each applicable fee and sends that amount of the collateralized token from the transfer total to the `feeCollectorAccount` for that fee.
 The total amount of fees assesed is tracked within the swap as `fees`, upon complettion of the loop the amount of collateralized tokens minus the `fees` is swapped for the application tokens.
 The `fees` total is always subtracted from the collateralized token total in AMM swaps in either direction (buy or sell).

 ###### *see [ProtocolERC20](../../../src/client/token/ERC20/ProtocolERC20.sol) -> transfer*